nanochess/transputer/README.md

 Most recently I've added a Javascript version of the transputer emulator that can run immediately in your web browser: [https://nanochess.org/transputer_emulator.html](https://nanochess.org/transputer_emulator.html)

+Some lost files were added later, composing my CP/M Z80 emulator.
+Because CP/M still has licensing issues, I only have provided a copy of the public domain Li-chen Wang's Tiny BASIC for testing it.
+You can add the CP/M files manually if you want to test it.

 ### What we have here

 In order for you to experience my Pascal compiler, I needed to write two tools in modern C. Namely, the emulator for the transputer from the ground up, and port the assembler that ran on my Z280 host machine (the transputer was a board for the Z280 computer)

 And nope, it wasn't a standard INMOS board, it was a board specifically designed for the Z280 computer.

-The emulator at the start supported _only_ the instructions used by my bootstrap code, my Pascal compiler, and a Ray Tracer program I ported from C to Pascal.
+The initial emulator supported _only_ the instructions used by my bootstrap code, my Pascal compiler, and a Ray Tracer program I ported from C to Pascal.
 Later, I added a few more instructions as well.

 Currently the core unhandled instructions are: _alt_, _talt_, _altwt_, _taltwt_, _altend_, _dist_, _disc_, _diss_, _enbt_, _enbc_, _enbs_, _fmul_, and _stoperr_.